kpunyakoti/MachineLearning/README.md

 My outside-work adventures with machine learning

 This repository contains basic Machine learning projects, hackathons that I was part of.
-These projects are outside my work and doesnot contain any client or customer information.
+These projects are part of my data science learning.